 Special edition Alpinist Prospex made for SSASS

 A few years later, in 2006, the SARB013, SARB015 and SARB017 were introduced and became an instant success; especially the SARB017.
 Each identification number represents a different colour, cream, black and green.
 The SARB017 (green) model became by far the most popular because it is unique and can be worn in literally any situation, business or casual.
 The other two variations (especially the creme SARB013) are now much harder to find, possibly making them more valuable today.
 All of the 2006 models use an 6R15 Automatic Diashock 23 Jewel movement, provide 20 Bar water resistance and have gold plated hands and numbers.
 These three models are the longest running models and continue to gain popularity because of their elegance and versatility.
 There are only a few subtle differences between the three watches.
-For example, both the cream and green versions use a more traditional hand system while the black version uses a more modern look which compliments the intense coloring.
+For example, both the cream and green versions use a more traditional hand system with a cathedral hour hand while the black version uses a more modern look which compliments the intense colouring.

 The most recent collectibles were introduced in 2009 and are known as the SARB059 (silver dial) and SARB061(black dial).
 Although they have several classic looking characteristics, they have a slightly bigger watch face with a compass dial, sword style hands, and a new variation of emergency symbols located on the dial.
 On these two variations, there is no “Alpinist” logo on the watch face, however the classic mountain stamp on the rear of the case.
 Instead the two watches are labelled with Automatic, 23 Jewel, 20 Bar and use the 6R15 caliber movement.